a-well/final-project/README.md

-# Final Project - Pokemon Trade Finder
+# Final Project - PokeYAY: Pokemon Trade Finder

 Amanda W. Final Project Technigo Bootcamp class of fall 2022

+## About

+PokeYay is a web app for people playing Pokemon Go.
+PokeYay lets the user search for other players that are willing to trade Pokémon with one another.

+The user can both search for what Pokémon other players are looking to trade, or are willing to part with.
+And can list their own Pokémon.

 ## Intro